Lac qui Parle River

 The Lac qui Parle River is a tributary of the Minnesota River, 118 mi long, in southwestern Minnesota in the United States.
 A number of tributaries of the river, including its largest, the West Branch Lac qui Parle River, also flow in eastern South Dakota.
 Via the Minnesota River, the Lac qui Parle River is part of the watershed of the Mississippi River, draining an area of 1,156 sqmi in an agricultural region.
 Slightly more than two-thirds of the Lac qui Parle watershed is in Minnesota.

-Lac qui parle means "lake which speaks" in the French language, and was a translation of the Sioux name for Lac qui Parle, a lake on the Minnesota River upstream of the mouth of the Lac qui Parle River.
+The Native Dakota name for the river is "Watapan Intapa" which means "River at the Head", referencing that the Dakota considered the river the head of the Minnesota River.
+The French misinterpreted the name for Lac qui Parle Lake as also belonging to the Lac qui Parle River.
+The river was also called Beaver Creek by fur traders.

 The source of the river is Lake Hendricks on the boundary of Lincoln County, Minnesota, and Brookings County, South Dakota.
 It issues from the lake in Hendricks, Minnesota, and flows northeastwardly through northwestern Lincoln County as an intermittent stream on the Coteau des Prairies, a morainic plateau dividing the Mississippi and Missouri River watersheds, into western Yellow Medicine County, where it flows off the Coteau, dropping 250 ft in 8 mi.
 Continuing northeastwardly through flat till plains with occasional willows and cottonwoods along its banks, the river flows into eastern Lac qui Parle County, passing to the east of Dawson.
 It flows into the Minnesota River just below Lac qui Parle Lake in Lac qui Parle State Park, approximately 10 mi northwest of Montevideo, after flowing through a wooded valley in which it drops 210 ft in 18 mi.
 Lac qui Parle Lake was formed by a delta at the mouth of the Lac qui Parle River, and is maintained by a dam.